 RomArchive – Digital Archive of the Roma, Germany

 RomArchive is an international digital archive for Romani arts – a growing collection of art of all types, complemented by historical documents and scholarly texts.
 The idea for the archive is based on the extensive research and numerous interviews that the project initiators, Franziska Sauerbrey and Isabel Raabe, conducted with Romani artists, curators, activists, and scholars from all over Europe.
 The research clearly identified the need for an internationally accessible space that would make Romani cultures and histories visible as well as respond to stereotypes with a counter-history told by Roma themselves.
 RomArchive’s development, until its launch, was mainly supported by the German Federal Cultural Foundation.
+Following its launch in January 2019, RomArchive was handed over to the Documentation and Cultural Center of German Sinti and Roma, who will be the long-term host of the archive.

 While traditional archives often portray Roma in stereotypical ways, RomArchive focuses on their self-representation, leading to the emergence of new narratives, reflecting the diversity of Romani national and cultural identities.
 Members of the community are involved in all positions of responsibility – as curators, artists, scholars, and members of the project’s advisory board.
 The curators determine the contents of the archive and gather collections related to dance, film, literature, music, theatre, the visual arts, and flamenco along with first-person testimonies related to the persecution of Roma under the Nazi regime and scholarly material on the civil rights movement.